NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 ## The Golden Rule
 # Data and Metadata

-notes:
-My golden rule that cuts through everything I'm going to talk about today is this:
 The data you're working on (which could be writing, music composition, studying, flashcards, or even thinking itself), is stored IN THE SAME FILE as the metadata about it (which could be tasks, notes and research, or even whole databases).

 Here I'm not just proposing that you use obsidian for task or notes management, I'm ALSO proposing that you don't use google docs, or spreadsheets, or even video or music making software.
 Not as your primary tool, anyway.